 Direct Subsidized Loan– As of July 1,2015 the interest on this loan is now 4.29% which is higher than in previous years, however this is still a pretty good loan option with good options for repayment.
 The government subsidizes the interest while you are in school, so it is interest free money for your time in college, you must have financial need on the FAFSA to qualify.

 Direct Unsubsidized Loan-This loan is still at 4.29%(2015/16) for Undergraduate students and 5.84% (2015/16)for graduate students.
 Any student can qualify for this loan and it is readily available through the FAFSA process.
 A student can qualify for additional funds if a parent is denied for a plus loan.
 It also has low fees and some good repayment options.

 Direct PLUS loan—This is a loan for parents to take on behalf of students and they must pass a credit check to qualify.
 It is also a loan available to graduate students with costs higher than their eligibility for Unsubsidized loans.
-These loans are higher interest rate at 6.84%(2015/16) and will charge a 4% fee.
+These loans are higher interest rate at 6.84%(2015/16) and will charge a 4.292% fee up until October 1, 2016 then it will be 4.272%.
 Re-payment options for student plus loans are more generous than parents.

 These are the most variable of any of the financing options.
 These are loans in the students name typically with a parent co-singer.
 SJU does not have a preferred lender policy and cannot make specific recommendations.

 Tip: Start early as these can take more time and compares rates, repayment terms and interest carefully.